-I was notified of this 'high temp' every time, which was often.
+MarCELL notified me of this 'high temp' every time, which was often.

 Now I have it set at a 'real' 90 degrees in my camper.

-If the power goes out or if the temperature or humidity goes out of range while you are camping, you will automatically be notified.
+If the power goes out or if the temperature or humidity goes out of range while camping, MarCELL will automatically notify you.